 The long NW-SE profile, as shown in Figure A-6, warrants additional discussion.
 Note that the stepped, tilted gravity points between 10 and 25 km.
 The geometry of the profile model is consistent with either tilted graben blocks or small horst blocks at the bottom of the basin.
 Maximum sediment depths are up to 4.5 km below the surface.
 This is consistent with the 3-D modeling results—the 3-D model has a depth of 2.2 km at the same location, but the model is 5 mGal too positive at the same point.

+All models are consistent with a typical sediment thickness of about 1 km in the gravity highs, dropping to 2–4.5 km in the gravity lows.

+The structure could be caused by tilted graben blocks in the deepest gravity low;

-All models are consistent with a typical sediment thickness of about 1 km in the gravity highs, dropping to 2–4.5 km in the gravity lows.Using the smaller 1500 m grid model and the 2-D lines as a basis, a qualitative interpretation of the larger, finer gravity grid of Figure 2 is straight-forward.
+Using the smaller 1500 m grid model and the 2-D lines as a basis, a qualitative interpretation of the larger, finer gravity grid of Figure 2 is straight-forward.
 The deep gravity low in the center is the deep basin, bounded by faults running NE-SW.
 An additional basin is due south of the deep basin, but that basin appears to be bounded by a nearly E-W fault.
 Unfortunately, without additional station coverage in Priority Area 3, it is difficult to interpret what the basement high at the edge of the two basin systems looks like, and thus how to interpret the geologic structure.

 Acknowledgements